mauriciolauffer/ui5-deployer/README.md

 You should be able to deploy to:

-- SAP Netweaver: ABAP server
+- SAP Netweaver: ABAP server (via OData or ADT)
 - SAP Cloud Platform: NEO environment
 - SAP Cloud Platform: Cloud Foundry environment